manishjanky/ngx-pagination-bootstrap/README.md

 * `pageSize: number` - Size of a page i.e number of items to be displayed in one page.
 * `itemsCount: number` - total no of itmes that needs ro be paged/total no of records.
 * `position: string` - position of the pagination respect to parent contrainer of your pagination component.
-* `data: any` - Optional | the data needs to be paged default is null.
+* `data: Array` - Optional | the data needs to be paged default is null.
 If pagination is handled by api no need of data.

 ### Output